By Jodi Mailander Farrell

 A favorite sandy spot for locals, Sombrero Beach in Marathon Key is a small, manmade retreat off Mile Marker 50 in the Middle Keys, with a gentle surf, restrooms and accessibility for beach goers with disabilities.

 In Key West, Smathers Beach, 2601 S. Roosevelt Blvd., is one of the island’s longest stretches of beach, with water sports rentals, volleyball nets and picnic areas.

-Introduce the kids to Nobel Prize-winning author Ernest Hemmingway at the Hemingway Home and Museum, 907 Whitehead St., in Key West, where he wrote many of his famous novels.
-Along with tours of the home and writing studio, there are more than 40 six-toed cats that are descendants of Hemingway’s cat that freely roam the property.
+Introduce the kids to Nobel Prize-winning author Ernest Hemingway at the Hemingway Home and Museum, 907 Whitehead St., in Key West, where he wrote many of his famous novels.
+Along with tours of the home and writing studio, there about 60 six-toed cats (descendants of Hemingway’s feline( that freely roam the property.

 A drive across the Seven Mile Bridge, the longest segmental bridge in the world should include a stop at Pigeon Key, accessible from a visitor center at the west end of Marathon Key.
 The small island includes a museum and remains unchanged since it housed the workers who built Henry Flagler’s railroad in the early 1900s.